ram1997python/Kubernetes-references/README.md

 ## Welcome to various source of learning Kubernetes

-This repo is created for learning Kubernetes for beginners.
-This repo will keep updating the various documentation and reference links to prepare for CKA ceritification.
+This repo is created for learning Kubernetes and preparing for CKA Certification.
+Please note you will not find the question for CKA examination here.